AmenaTalukder/BookStoreApp/README.md

 User-friendly Interface:
 Browse books by categories, authors, and search by title.<br>
 Dark & Light Mode:
-Seamless toggle between dark and light themes for an enhanced user experience.
+Seamless toggle between dark and light themes for an enhanced user experience.<br>
 Admin Panel: Add, update, or remove books from the inventory, view user orders.<br>
 Authentication:
 User registration, login, and profile management.<br>